Table of Contents

 Housing Affordability Crisis

-Perhaps the most acute challenge is housing affordability.
-In Seoul, the average apartment price is over 10 times the median household income, driving younger generations to seek cheap rental housing or move to satellite cities.
-Hong Kong's housing market is even more extreme: private housing costs upwards of 20 times median income, and public housing waiting lists stretch for years.
-This has led to social unrest and policy responses such as rent controls and increased public housing construction.
-The Numbeo cost of living index consistently ranks both cities among the most expensive globally.
+Arguably the most acute challenge of density is housing affordability.
+In Seoul, the average apartment price exceeds 10 times the median household income, pushing many younger residents toward cheaper rental options or relocation to satellite cities outside the capital.
+In Hong Kong, the crisis is even more severe: private housing prices often surpass 20 times median income, and public housing waiting lists can extend for several years.
+This affordability gap has sparked social unrest and prompted policy responses such as rent controls, expanded public housing construction, and subsidies.

 Social and Psychological Impacts